Aliger gigas: Conservation

 The queen conch fishery is usually managed under the regulations of individual nations.
 In the United States all taking of queen conch is prohibited in Florida and in adjacent Federal waters.
 No international regional fishery management organization exists for the whole Caribbean area, but in places such as Puerto Rico and the Virgin Islands, queen conch is regulated under the auspices of the Caribbean Fishery Management Council (CFMC).
 In 2014, the Parties to the Convention for the Protection and Development of the Marine Environment of the Wider Caribbean Region (Cartagena Convention) included queen conch in Annex III of its Protocol Concerning Specially Protected Areas and Wildlife (SPAW Protocol).
 Species included in the Annex III require special measures to be taken to ensure their protection and recovery, and their use is authorised and regulated accordingly.

 The species is listed in Appendix II of the Convention on International Trade in Endangered Species (CITES) meaning international trade (import/export) in the species and its parts and derivatives is regulated by the CITES permitting system.
-The listing was proposed by the United States making queen conch the first large-scale fisheries product to be regulated by CITES (as Strombus gigas).Appendices I, II and III. cites.org website.
-Retrieved 4 July 2009.
+The listing was proposed by the United States making queen conch the first large-scale fisheries product to be regulated by CITES (as Strombus gigas).
 In 1995 CITES began reviewing the biological and trade status of the queen conch under its "Significant Trade Review" process.
 These reviews are undertaken to address concerns about trade levels in an Appendix II species.
 Based on the 2003 review, CITES recommended that all countries prohibit importation from Honduras, Haiti and the Dominican Republic, according to Standing Committee Recommendations.
 Queen conch meat continues to be available from other Caribbean countries, including Jamaica and Turks and Caicos, which operate well-managed queen conch fisheries.
 For conservation reasons, the Government of Colombia currently bans the commercialisation and consumption of the conch between the months of June and October.
-The Bahamas National Trust is building awareness by educating teachers and students through workshops and an awareness campaign which includes the catchy pop song Conch Gone.
+The Bahamas National Trust is building awareness by educating teachers and students through workshops and an awareness campaign which includes the song Conch Gone.

+In parts of the world where queen conch fishing is legal, only adult conchs can be fished.
+The rule is to let each conch have ample time to reproduce before taken out of its habitat, potentially leading to a more stable population.
+However, this rule has not been followed by countless fishers.
+On many islands, subadults provide the majority of the harvest.

+In 2022, the US NOAA conducted a review of A. gigas populations throughout its range; the study places the species at a moderate risk of extinction over the next 30 years.
+The study also requested, and received comments from management agencies, nations and associations throughout the Caribbean regarding the status of the species, and implications of listing the species as Threatened under the US Endangered Species Act.